edaveglobal/bmi_calculator/README.md

 # BMI Calculator
-BMI Calculator this allows you to check your body bmi it requires two input, your height and weight
+BMI Calculator this allows you to check your body bmi calculator it requires two input, your height and weight

 it's a Flutter project.